 5. Make the selections necessary to create a cloud server that meets your unique requirements >> Click the green 'CREATE SERVER' button at the bottom of the page

-For more detailed instructions as to how to install LAMP Stack onto a Hostwinds VPS or cloud server, as well as information about how to reinstall a current VPS or cloud server to have LAMP Stack on it, click the link below.
+For more detailed instructions on how to install LAMP Stack onto a Hostwinds VPS or cloud server, as well as information about how to reinstall a current VPS or cloud server to have LAMP Stack on it, click the link below.

 See, installing LAMP Stack onto a Hostwinds cloud server is quick and painless!
 Now that you've got your server all set up with LAMP Stack, it's time to explore the wonderful world of LAMP Stack.

-All things considered, Linux remains a true force to contend with even after the rise of a variety of other web stacks.
+Linux remains a true force to contend with even after the rise of a variety of other web stacks.
 Why?
-LAMP Stack’s expansive community keeps it alive and relevant year after year.
-The fact that it’s always free and always modular certainly doesn’t hurt either.
+LAMP Stack's expansive community keeps it alive and relevant year after year.
+The fact that it's always free and consistently modular certainly doesn't hurt either.

 That said, we are curious to hear your thoughts on the subject.
 Would you say LAMP Stack is still the leading web stack?